iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ---
 layout: distill
 title: The Hidden Convex Optimization Landscape of Two-Layer ReLU Networks
 description: In this article, we delve into the research paper titled 'The Hidden Convex Optimization Landscape of Regularized Two-Layer ReLU Networks'.
-We put our focus in the significance of this study and evaluate its relevance in the current landscape of the theory of machine learning.
-This paper describes how solving a convex problem can directly give the solution of the highly non-convex problem that is optimizing a two-layer ReLU Network.
+We put our focus on the significance of this study and evaluate its relevance in the current landscape of the theory of machine learning.
+This paper describes how solving a convex problem can directly give the solution to the highly non-convex problem that is optimizing a two-layer ReLU Network.
 After giving some intuition on the proof through a few examples, we'll observe the limits of this model as we might not yet be able to throw away the non-convex problem.
 date: 2024-05-07
 future: true
 htmlwidgets: true